Microgreens Podcast Episode 011

-We also have a couple of articles linked below, one talking mostly about the Weighted Blackout Period.
+We also have a couple of articles linked below, one talking primarily about the Weighted Blackout Period.

 The second shows how to use the Domed Method and why the Weighted Method doesn’t work for some varieties.

-We will have more information in future articles and in our video courses.
+We will have more information in future articles and our video courses.

 Leave a comment below and let us know which method (if any) you prefer, and if you use the weighted method, what do you use for weights?